 – Direct flight Oslo->Sandnessjøen Stokka Airport

-– Train from Oslo/Trondheim/Bodø to Mosjøen, then last part bus from Mosjøen to Sandnessjøen
+– Train from Oslo/Trondheim/Bodø to Mosjøen, then the last part bus from Mosjøen to Sandnessjøen

 – Express boat from Bodø to Sandnessjøen (TICKETS)

-Info about bus and express boat at www.entur.no
+Info about buses and express boats at www.entur.no

-BE AWARE: Sometimes your meetup for Nordland is at Bodø, meaning you do not go all the way to our main base in Sandnessjøen, but jump on further north, possibly somewhere on the express boat route from Bodø to Sandnessjøen.
-So – do not book your ticket all the way to Sandnessjøen before it’s properly informed that your going all the way.
+BE AWARE: Sometimes your meetup for Nordland is at Bodø, meaning you do not go all the way to our main base in Sandnessjøen but jump on further north, possibly somewhere on the express boat route from Bodø to Sandnessjøen.
+So – do not book your ticket all the way to Sandnessjøen before it’s properly informed that you’re going all the way.

 The Finnmark destination is not one single destination, but we are moving around in a big area, which means that you will have specific instructions based on where and when you are joining.